OS-EDA/Verilog_crash_course/verilog_crash_course.md

 ### Constants and Operators

-There are four values ​​for a constant / signal:
+There are four values available for constants and signals:

-* 0 or 1
+* 0 / 1
 * X or x (unknown)
 * Z or Z (high impedance)